FalixNodes-Software/KB-articles/content/_posts/falix/dashboard/2025-10-10-custom-domain.md

 9. Press "I have added the DNS records".

-10. Wait for the verification to complete and press "UNKNOWN BUTTON"
+10. Wait for the verification to complete, if it doesn't then please double check the domain records or wait until your domain provider publishes the new records (this depends on the provider and might take somewhere between 30 minutes and a few hours.)

+    {. :warn}
+    > make sure to not close or refresh the verification page while waiting for the records to be published.

+11. press **"‼️UNKNOWN BUTTON, I DON'T HAVE A DOMAIN SO I DON'T KNOW WHAT BUTTON IS HERE ‼️"**

 {. :success}
 > you should now be able to join your Minecraft server using the domain you provided.